 ---|---|

-![]() (Vanguard) | Groot rises from B-tier to A-tier in Season 1.5.
-His ability to defend objectives, create artificial chokepoints, and tank most ultimate abilities or obstruct vision using his walls is underrated. |
+![]() (Vanguard) | Groot is undoubtedly one of the most challenging heroes to master, but his unique abilities make him a force to be reckoned with for those willing to put in the effort.
+His ability to defend objectives, create artificial chokepoints, and tank most ultimate abilities or obstruct vision using his walls can oftentimes be the game winning play that saves the team. |

 ![]() (Duelist) | Magik can make quick work of squishy backlines but being a melee hero means she requires constant teamwork and communication to coordinate targets and get healing. |